raspberrypilearning/blockscad-bug/en/step_2.md

 --- /task ---

-Let's create the body of the bug.
+Now create the body of your bug.

 --- task ---
-Start with a sphere with a diameter of 10mm (1cm):
+Start with a `sphere` with a radius of `10` (the unit here is millimetres):

 ![screenshot](images/bug-body-sphere.png)

-Click `Render` to see the result.
+Click on the **Render** button to see the result.

-Tip: You can change the colour of the rendered model by clicking on the coloured square.
+Tip: you can change the colour of the rendered model by clicking on the coloured square.

 --- /task ---
 --- task ---
-Now let's stretch the sphere along the Y axis to give the bug an elongated body.
+Now stretch the sphere along its Y axis to create an elongated body for the bug.

-The `scale`{:class="blockscadtransforms"} block allows you to stretch or squash objects in the X, Y and Z directions.
-Set the Y value to 1.2 to stretch the sphere along the Y-axis.
+The `scale`{:class="blockscadtransforms"} block allows you to stretch or squash objects along the X, Y, and Z axes.
+Set the Y value to `1.2` to stretch the sphere along the Y axis.

 ![screenshot](images/bug-body-y.png)

-Click `Render` and notice that the sphere has been stretched into an ellipsoid.
-Try looking at your model from different angles so you can see how it has changed.
+Click **Render** again and check that the sphere has been stretched into an ellipsoid.
+Look at your model from different angles so you can see how it has changed.

 --- /task ---

+Tip: every time you make a change to the code, you need to click **Render** to see the results.

 --- task ---
-Now let's squish the bug a bit along the z-axis to make it flatter.
+Now squash the ellipsoid a bit along the z-axis to make a flatter bug.

-Change the Z value in the `scale`{:class="blockscadtransforms"} block to 0.8.
-Values less than zero make the object smaller in that dimension.
+Setting an axis value below `1` makes the object smaller along that axis.
+So change the Z value in the `scale`{:class="blockscadtransforms"} block to `0.8`.

 ![screenshot](images/bug-body-z.png)